CNAG-Biomedical-Informatics/convert-pheno/utils/pxf_validator/README.md

     carton install

-# HOW TO RUN PFX-VALIDATOR
+# HOW TO RUN PXF-VALIDATOR

 For executing convert-pheno you will need: